wherewereu/milo-enterprise/README.md

 ## About The Project

 Milo Enterprise is a multi-agent AI system running on a dedicated Mac mini.
-One orchestrator (Milo) coordinates seven specialist agents to handle the chaos of daily life — from scheduling meetings to ordering groceries to reviewing code.
+One orchestrator (Milo) coordinates seven specialist sub-agents to handle the chaos of daily life — from scheduling meetings to ordering groceries to reviewing code.

 Key Principles:
 - 🎯 Specialization over generalization — Each agent does one thing exceptionally well